KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ### Awareness Spectrum — L₅ / IL₅
 - **L₅ — EOB (Essence of Being / 🛤️ Theon):** awareness, +1 — supernal, luminous, pre-reflexive; the first centropic hypostasis, prior to the Soul / Mind distinction.
 The most integrated mode, not the least capable; non-reflexive does not imply non-discernment.
 - **IL₅ — VOS (Void of Self / 🕷️ Nekron):** non-awareness, −1 — the inverse pole at the same hypostatic register; coherent awareness voided of self.
-Not the proto-awareness beneath, but the voiding of awareness where Theon integrates it.
+Not proto-awareness, but the voiding of awareness where Theon integrates it.

 ### Conscious-Awareness — L₄ / IL₄
 - **L₄ — DP / DL (Deep Psyche / Logos):** conscious-awareness — awareness resonant in Forms, the house of the soul, non-reflexive (pre-individuated, not yet L₃-reflexive).
 It perceives without self-possession and discerns structurally without individuating a perceiver.
 Archetypal, non-possessive, prior to individuated self-claim.